Check this out!

 I am proud to announce my very first Kindle Book, Vermont’s Haunted History!
 This is the book that many of you have asked for, and it’s just in time for Halloween.
 You can check out the preview pages to see the story index.

-I used to think Vermont ghost stories were terrifying
+Some Vermont ghost stories are terrifying

-Back to the good Halloween news.
 I get a lot of emails from my loyal followers about Vermonter.com, many requesting that I add the website stories to an eBook, Kindle, etc., for easy reading on devices and tablets.
 With that in mind, I compiled some of the best stories from Vermonter.com, and created my first Kindle book.
 Best of all, after running a week long promotion giving the book away for free, I priced it at just $2.99.
 Just enough to buy me a coffee!

 I love coffee.
 In this business, I drink a LOT of it.